Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Generating functions for the numbers of walks on digraphs

 We start by reviewing further terminology concerning digraphs.
-For a digraph possessing a common node, a walk from the 0~node to the common node followed by a walk from the common node back to the 0~node such that the common node is only visited once is called a \textit{common circuit} (e.g., for either choice of common node, the digraph in Fig.~\ref{f:dg14} possesses a single common circuit, namely, $C_{[5]}S^2$).
-A cycle that includes the 0~node but not the common node is called an \textit{outer cycle} (in Fig.~\ref{f:dg14}, the $S$ loop attached to the 0~node is the only outer cycle).
+For a digraph possessing a common node, a path from the 0~node to the common node followed by a path from the common node back to the 0~node (and so the common node is only visited once) is called a \textit{common circuit} (e.g., for either choice of common node, the digraph in Fig.~\ref{f:dg14} possesses a single common circuit, namely, $C_{[5]}S^2$).
+A cycle that includes the 0~node, but not the common node, is called an \textit{outer cycle} (e.g., in Fig.~\ref{f:dg14}, the $S$ loop attached to the 0~node is the only outer cycle).

-A form of the following theorem was originally stated in \cite{EA15}.
-A more compact version, re-derived in \cite{All-Comb}, is reproduced here.
-We will use this theorem in \S\ref{s:srp} to obtain the $S^{\{1,4\}}_n$ generating function.